sobanieca/jsonr/README.md

 # About

-- :pager: Are you tired of your UI http client asking you to sign in/sign up so they can create proper `workspace` for you? (and get your email to send you marketing emails)
+- :pager: Tired of UI HTTP clients forcing sign-in just to create a workspace (and collect your email)?
-- :hourglass_flowing_sand: Are you waiting for ages until your UI http client loads all it's functionalities and plugins that you don't need?
+- :hourglass_flowing_sand: Waiting forever for UI clients to load features and plugins you don’t need?
-- :file_cabinet: Are you spending lots of time trying to find requests you've sent to given api months ago?
+- :file_cabinet: Struggling to find past requests from months ago?
-- :microscope: Are you searching how to change request method in `curl` because you don't use `curl` that often?
+- :microscope: Searching how to change the request method in `curl` because you rarely use it?
-- :clipboard: Are you working with modern json http api's?
+- :clipboard: Working with modern JSON HTTP APIs?
-- :dash: Do you want to write smoke tests for your api?
+- :dash: Want to write quick smoke tests for your API?
-- :link: Need a scripting tool to chain requests?
+- :link: Need a scripting tool to chain requests together?

 `jsonr` is a simple CLI tool for interacting with json http api's and writing simple smoke tests.
 It's available from your terminal anytime when you need it